Social work: Clinical social work

 Curriculum and examination regulations

+The module handbook provides information on the content of the individual modules.
 The study and examination regulations form the legal basis of the degree program.

 Application and admission

-Admission and admission regulations for the Master’s degree course in Social Work: Clinical Social Work Places on the Master’s degree course in Social Work: Clinical Social Work are limited to 25 students.
+Admission and admission regulations for the Master's degree program in Social Work: Clinical Social Work

 • a successful completion of a first professionally qualifying university degree at a German university or an equivalent degree at a foreign university

 • at least one year of relevant professional practice (in particular psychosocial, educational, medical fields of work with counseling, treatment and therapeutic tasks) on a full-time basis or a correspondingly longer period of professional practice on a part-time basis.
+The activity must have been carried out after completion of the first university degree.

 • a contract for employment corresponding to the requirements of the curriculum for at least 15 hours per week or at least a binding promise of such a contract from an employment agency (the nature and type of professional activity must be made credible)